 High return on investment

 You can invest a small amount of money and get a lot of money back in return.
-The benefit of this is that you are in control of your ROI as a real estate wholesaler.
-If you want to work hard, you can make as much as 50% or 70%, it all depends on you.
+The benefit of this is that you control your ROI as a real estate wholesaler.
+If you want to work hard, you can make as much as 50% or 70%, depending on you.
 There are many opportunities you can get to make passive income.

 Risks in Real Estate Wholesaling in NJ

-There is no business that is risk-free.
+There is no risk-free business.
 As a real estate wholesaler in New Jersey, there are risks you have to know about and prepare for if you want to make it big in the state.
 The risks are:

 Not having a buyer